Hanju-Wu/Hanju-Wu.github.io/_pages/about.md

 My research interest is mathematical optimization, recently focus on active set (manifold) and geometry for nonsmooth optimization, this property is useful in algorithm design since a large-scale (nonsmooth) optimization problem could be reduced locally to low-dimensional smooth optimization on active set (manifold).
 Here is the introduction of part of my research [slide](https://hanju-wu.github.io/files/research.pdf).

-Discussion and collaborate about optimization are welcome.
+Discussion and collaboration about optimization are welcome.

 ## News